Cingulara/openrmf-docs/README.md

 - [x] Exporting your list of checklists and their score by status and category to MS Excel
 - [x] YAML to quickly setup this project in OpenShift or K8s natively
 - [x] Filter the Compliance Generator for Low/Moderate/High projects as well as PII/Privacy overlay information
-- [x] Import ACAS/NESSUS scans (patches and updates) for automatic checklist documentation
+- [x] Import ACAS/Nessus scans (patches and updates) for automated reporting and managing critical updates

 ## ToDos (in no particular order)
+- [ ] Auditing all creates, deletes, and updates
+- [ ] Central logging (ledger) for all CRUD and access usage based on NATS
 - [ ] Generate the RMF POA&M
 - [ ] Select the fields to export to MS Excel, autofilter enabled on the header row
 - [ ] A wizard to ask questions and customize a starting checklist file for you with certain fields and comments filled in
-- [ ] Auditing all creates, deletes, and updates
-- [ ] Central logging (ledger) for all CRUD and access usage based on NATS
 - [ ] Import the Manual XML STIG to create a starting checklist
 - [ ] Track changes / versions as you edit for a visual diff
 - [ ] Track projects and due dates with notifications on timelines as well as anniversaries and required updates